vracton/vracton/README.md

 # Hey!

-Hey there, I'm `vracto`, a high school sophomore who's been programming for a _really_ long time.
+Hey there, I'm `vracto`, a sophomore who's been programming for a _really_ long time.
 I've dabbled in a bit of everything from microcontrollers to AI to robotics to multiplayer web development!

 Check out my [site](https://vracton.github.io/)!